 - It’s a good option for colder temperatures.

 It could deform in a certain set of temperatures.

 Flexible type connection

-Flexi pipes are used to make connections to appliances.
-Such pipes are used for water heaters, sinks, toilets, and more.
+Used to make connections to appliances.
+Mostly used for water heaters, sinks and toilets.
 They are also used on gas and domestic water supplies and are available in a variety of sizes and lengths.

 Galvanized steel pipe and cast iron

-These pipes are heavily outdated and are used in older homes.
+These pipes have been out of fashion and design for quite a while now.
+Heavily outdated and used in older homes.
 People also tend to install these pipes more as they aren’t too aware of the side effects.
-For years, galvanized steel pipes were used for drainage, gas supply, water supply, and other applications.
-These are hardly ever used for newer projects now.
-The pipes are often threaded and screwed into one another.
+Galvanized steel pipes were commonly used for drainage, gas, water, and other supplies.
+Hardly ever used for newer projects now, pipes are often threaded and screwed into one another.

 Moreover, cast iron pipes were used for sewers and drain in the old days.
 It is found in several homes even to this day.
 However, because of rust, it can corrode quickly and be unhealthy for the water supply.

 - Only applicable to use in natural gas.